AdamYuCheng/Machine-Learning/README.md

 # Machine-Learning
-Here are some notes of my personal record and practice in machine field.
+Here are some notes of my personal record and practice in machine learning field.

 ## Contents
 1. Exploratory Data Analysis On Iris Dataset